 Where can you buy purple sweet potatoes?

-Alternately, it looks like Amazon conveniently sells them too, though the reviews could be vastly improved.
+Alternately, it looks like Amazon conveniently sells them too.

 How sweet are they?

 Oh, that all depends.
-I’ve found the tiny, white skinned ones to be much sweeter than the large dark skinned varieties.
+I’ve found the tiny, white skinned Okinawan varietal to be much, much sweeter than the large dark skinned Stokes varietal.

 Some publications such as Southern Living and Parade say that you need to bake it for 90-120 minutes at 350 degrees F for premium moistness.